itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 ### In motion, in 3D

 One suffix, however, stands out from the rest: 'X3D'.
 The X3D title is reserved for CPUs that are supercharged with extra L3 cache, benefitting from *AMD 3D V-Cache™ Technology* which just means vertically stacked L3 cache modules.
 The performance lead that these CPUs have over their competition has made the term widely used.
 The special label takes full advantage of the chips' popularity in a marketing move that I consider to be very successful.
-It does not contradict any part the original naming scheme, and does not cost any clarity.
+It does not contradict any part the original naming scheme and does not cost any clarity.
 Good job, AMD.

 ## AMD, again.. again